raffaelfoidl/maDMP-evaluation/README.md

 </tbody>
 <tfoot>
   <tr>
-    <td>Average</td>
+    <td>Sum</td>
-    <td>0/30</td>
+    <td>33/35</td>
     <td></td>
   </tr>
 </tfoot>
 </table>

-Overall, this maDMP could be assessed decently well.
+Overall, this maDMP could be assessed decently well and turned out to be of excellent quality based on the evaluation with our queries.
 Missing aspects were mostly due to the maDMP schema, a preservation statement would have provided some more information.

 ### Aggregation, Conclusion